-Knight is a specialty pharmaceutical company which has grown and which Knight believes will continue to grow through the (i) the acquisition and in-licensing of over-the-counter and prescription pharmaceutical products and targeted promotion of these products, and (ii) the acquisition of specialty pharmaceutical businesses in select international markets.
+Knight is a specialty pharmaceutical company which has grown and which Knight believes will continue to grow through (i) the acquisition and in-licensing of over-the-counter and prescription pharmaceutical products and medical devices, and targeted promotion of these products, and (ii) the acquisition of specialty pharmaceutical businesses in select international markets.
 Knight also expects to expand its presence in specialty therapeutic fields by developing innovative products that are in late stage of development.
-In addition, Knight finances other life science companies in Canada and internationally and intends to continue to do so.
-The Corporation also invests in funds which have substantial assets under management in the healthcare sector and have the ability to leverage their existing relationships with key life science companies to help secure Canadian and select international product rights for the Corporation.
+Knight finances other life sciences companies in Canada and internationally with the goal of earning interest income, strengthening relationships in the life sciences industry, and securing product distribution rights for Canada and select international markets.
+Additionally, Knight invests in life sciences venture capital funds whereby the Corporation earns a return similar to any other limited partner in the fund and receives preferential access to innovative healthcare products from around the world for Canada and select international markets.
 Knight's wholly owned subsidiary in Barbados develops innovative pharmaceuticals including those used to treat neglected tropical diseases and rare pediatric diseases.
 Knight expects to expand its product portfolio within existing therapeutic fields in Canada and internationally and intends to leverage its expertise in specialty sales and marketing, product acquisition and in-licensing to gain a competitive advantage in delivering pharmaceutical products to the marketplace, thereby decreasing scientific risks, long development timelines and high development costs.
 Knight expects to market its products to specialty physicians in Canada using its own specialty salesforce as well as through indirect marketing.
 Knight expects to focus on sales and marketing and to outsource functions which are not core or value-added such as manufacturing and distribution.